 \section{Introduction}

 The Bass-Serre theory of groups acting on trees appeared in 1968-1971 and changed completely the face of combinatorial group theory.
-It gave understanding that the main constructions of classical combinatorial group theory can be expressed uniformly as groups acting on trees that allowed to use the metric of the tree instead of manipulation with words that represent elements of the group.
+It gave understanding that the main constructions of classical combinatorial group theory can be expressed uniformly as groups acting on trees and it allowed to use the metric of the tree instead of manipulation with words that represent elements of the group.

-Approaching 80's the need of such theory appeared in the category of profinite groups, due to difficulty of obtaining basic results on amalgamated free products or HNN-extensions by existing methods.
+Approaching 80's the need of such theory appeared in the category of profinite groups, due to the difficulty of obtaining basic results on amalgamated free products or HNN-extensions by existing methods.
 An element of a profinite group can not be written as a word of generators and so the classical methods of combinatorial group theory are absent in the class of profinite groups.
-The profinite version of the Bass-Serre theory was initiated in \cite{GR} and then developed in the series of papers of Melnikov, Ribes and the second author.
+The profinite version of the Bass-Serre theory was initiated in \cite{GR} and then developed in a series of papers by Melnikov, Ribes and the second author.
 In 2017 was published a book \cite{Ribes} on the subject where the reader can find basics and the main results of the theory.
-The third part of the book is dedicated to applications to abstract groups, where the methods are based on interplay between the classical Bass-Serre theory and its profinite version.
-More concretely, if $G$ is the fundamental group $G=\pi_1(\GA,\Gamma)$ of a finite graph of groups $(\GA, \Gamma)$ then the profinite completion $\widehat G$ is the fundamental group $\widehat G=\Pi_1(\widehat \GA,\Gamma)$ of the same graph of the profinite completions.
-However, it works only when the underlying graph $\Gamma$ is finite, and sometimes, for example when $G$ is infinitely generated free-by-finite, $\Gamma$ is infinite.
+The third part of the book is dedicated to applications to abstract groups, where the methods are based on an interplay between the classical Bass-Serre theory and its profinite version.
+More concretely, if $G$ is the fundamental group $G=\pi_1(\GA,\Gamma)$ of a finite graph of groups $(\GA, \Gamma)$ then the profinite completion $\widehat G$ is the fundamental group $\widehat G=\Pi_1(\widehat \GA,\Gamma)$ over the same graph with fibers being the profinite completions.
+However, it works only when the underlying graph $\Gamma$ is finite, and sometimes, for example when $G$ is infinitely generated free-by-finite, the underlying graph $\Gamma$ is infinite.